bhk/scam/reference.md

 `MODULE` must be a literal string value, because `require` is processed at build time and compile time in addition to run time.

-#### Run Time

-When a module executes a `require` directive, the module's object file will be loaded and executed, unless it has already been required.
-Object files are in Makefile syntax, and are assigned a ".min" extension by SCAM.

-Modules are located using only the `notdir` portion of the module name, either in the "object directory" (described below) or as a bundled module in the SCAM program itself.
-If no matching module is found in either location, an error is reported.

-#### Compile Time

-When a `(require ...)` directive is compiled, the compiler obtains the symbol table for the required module by loading its object file.
-(Required files must be compiled before their requiring files.)

-Modules are located as at run time, except that bundled files are located within the compiler itself (not the resulting program).

-#### Build Time

-When SCAM is invoked with the `scam -o EXE SOURCEFILE` command syntax, it first constructs a dependency graph that describes all required compilation and testing steps for all of the named source files and their direct and indirect dependencies.
+**Build Time:** When SCAM is invoked with the `scam -o EXE SOURCEFILE` command syntax, it first constructs a dependency graph that describes all required compilation and testing steps for all of the named source files and their direct and indirect dependencies.
 This graph construction phase is what we mean by "build time".

 SCAM discovers dependencies by scanning source files for `require` directives.
 For each required module, SCAM looks for a corresponding